vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 - Data files are not accidentally overwritten or deleted;
 - Different versions of data files can be identified;
 - If data files are moved to another storage platform their names will retain useful context.

-Consider these criteria when naming and labelling your research data files:

-- Organisation
-  Ensure future access and retrieval by following a systematic approach to organising your folders and files.
-- Context
-  Include information about the context in which data is collected.
-This could include content specific or descriptive information, independent of where the data is stored.
+Work through the following four best practices for organising your file naming and consider how you could apply these practices to your own (data) files.

+### Do's and Don'ts

+- Do not use generic file names that may conflict when moved from one location to another (e.g. 'Data.csv').
+Ensure filenames are independent of your location.
+- Do not use special characters in a filename suchas *8 * % S£]1{! @* The characters are often used for specific tasks in different operating systems.
+- Do not assume that the software application or instrument uses case dependency when naming or renaming files.
+Instead, assume that *TANGO*, *Tango* and *tango* are the same, even though some file systems may consider them as different.
+- Make sure that file names outlast the file creator who originally named the file.
+- Consider how scalable your file naming policy needs to be, e.g, if you want to include the project number, don't limit your project number to two digits, or you can only have ninety nine projects.
-- Consistency
+- Format dates consistently.
-  Choose a naming convention and ensure that the rules are followed systematically by always including the same information (such as date and time) in the same order (e.g. YYYYMMDD).

-##### 3. Coded Elements in File Naming
-When developing a file naming strategy the following elements, captured in a short code, could be considered:
+- Use fixed and short coded elements to build your filename and have a separate document explaining these coded elements.
+Determining content from filenames is efficient and easy this way.
+When developing a file naming strategy, the following elements, captured in a short code, could be considered:

-- Date of creation;
+  - Date of creation
-- Name of creator;
+  - Name of creator
-- Description of content;
+  - Description of content
-- Name of research team/department associated with the data;
+  - Name of research team/department associated with the data
-- Publication date;
+  - Publication date
-- Version number;
+  - Version number
-- Project number.
+  - Project number

-For instance: 20160912_Pr01_WP4_MA.txt
-(date, project 1, workpackage 4, Microarray data)

-##### 4. Do's and Don'ts
-File and folder naming conventions are key to maintaining well-organised electronic directories and drive structures.

-A filename is the principal identifier for a research data file.
-In most cases, the policy for naming a file is left to individuals or to groups of individuals.
-There are several easy-to-follow rules for naming data files:
+- Use hyphens or underscores instead of full-stops or spaces because, like special characters, these are parsed differently on different systems;
 - Keep file names short and relevant.
 Generally, about 25 characters is a sufficient length to capture enough descriptive information for naming a data file;
-- Do not use special characters in a filename suchas *8 * % S£]1{! @* The characters are often used for specific tasks in different operating systems;
-- Use hyphens or underscores instead of full-stops or spaces because, like special characters, these are parsed differently on different systems;
-- The filename should include as much descriptive information that will assist identification independent of where it is stored.
-- Format dates consistently;
-- Do not assume that the software application or instrument uses case dependency when naming or renaming files.
-Instead, assume that *TANGO*, *Tango* and *tango* are the same, even though some file systems may consider them as different;
 - Where possible, use default file extensions to accurately reflect the software environment in which the file was created and the physical format of the file.
 E.g.. use .por for SPSS portable files, .xls or .xlsx for Excel files, .ssd or .sas7bdat for SAS files, .txt for text files, etc.

+An example of a good file name is for instance *20160912_Pr01_WP4_MA.txt* (date, project 1, workpackage 4, Microarray data)

 <iframe src="https://elearning.bits.vib.be/wp-admin/admin-ajax.php?action=h5p_embed&id=22" width="958" height="300" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://elearning.bits.vib.be/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 <iframe src="https://elearning.bits.vib.be/wp-admin/admin-ajax.php?action=h5p_embed&id=24" width="958" height="217" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://elearning.bits.vib.be/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

-#### Batch Renaming of automatically Generated files
+### Batch Renaming of automatically Generated files
 Although all operating systems have built-in tools for managing files, there are software tools that can organise research data files and folders in a consistent and automated way through batch renaming (also known as mass file renaming or bulk renaming).
 Batch renaming software exists for most operating systems.
 There are many situations for which batch renaming may be useful, such as:

 - Images from digital cameras are automatically assigned base filenames consisting of sequential numbers;